 Central to this approach is a recognition that residents with severe dementia are terminally ill, and so the priority is to provide peace and comfort through palliative care.

 Dr Liz Sampson from the Marie Curie Palliative Research Unit says in many care homes and hospitals this can be a difficult step.

 "I think people who work in medical and social care are finding it very difficult to recognise that point at which you change the goals of care.
-And often that step comes too late, and unfortunately people may then die in an acute hospital or an A and E department on a trolley."'Opportunity missed'
+And often that step comes too late, and unfortunately people may then die in an acute hospital or an A and E department on a trolley."

 Dr Sampson puts this down to a lack of understanding about advanced dementia.